moiSentineL/war-of-becoming/README.md

 - When I should've been learning, I am finishing mundane assignments.
 - When I should've been chasing mastery, I am chasing attendance in school.
+- When I should've been building something good, I am supposed to start ???
 - **When I should've been transcending, I am stopped by the system.**

 But I am different: I am cannot be put in one box.
-I am not going to be conformed by this hell.
-And this is the way it's going to go: **I am going to escape the system by beating the system.** I am going to become **inevitable**.
+I am sure as hell *not* going to be conformed by this hell.

+And this is the way it's going to go: **I am going to escape the system by beating the system.** I am going to become **inevitable** and make **my own life** and cherish it with all my heart.
 And so, I have declared a **war on mediocrity**.

-See the evergreen [page](https:nibirsan.org/war) related to this topic on my website.
-### The mission: becoming an Übermensch, escaping academic hell, creating something better.
+### The mission: becoming an [Übermensch](https://www.youtube.com/watch?v=EdNpNGqi0Ks), escaping academic hell, creating something better.

 #### How?
 - **Academics**: using Progressive Overload, efficient study techniques and deep work.
 - **Physical**: letting go of comfort, physical exercise as a part of identity.
 - **Mental**: seeking equanimity and accepting everything as *your* responsibility.
+- **Spiritual**: Loving fate (*amor fati*)

 And so much more.
-The main motive is to become sharper and eventually escape the matrix.
+The Last Destination: *becoming* out of your own league.
 #### But!
 - This is not going to be easy.
 - This needs extreme focus.
 - This takes time.
 - This requires you to **let go**.
 No more bullshitting.

+The central idea of this war is the [Übermensch](https://www.youtube.com/watch?v=EdNpNGqi0Ks): the one who crosses the proverbial bridge.
+My aim is to transcend beyond the norm, the commonplace and venture onto the forbidden.
 ## The 7 Commandments of this War
-I review these 7 Commandments daily to remind myself what I stand for.
+I review these to remind myself what I stand for.

 1. **I do deep, meaningful work.
 I do not fuck around.**
     This life is too short for mediocrity or bullshit.